stashh-labs/stashh-docs/includes/abbreviations.md

-*[primary sale]: The first sale of an NFT by its creator *[secondary sale]: Every sale after the first sale of an NFT *[NFT]: Non-Fungible Token
+*[primary sale]: The first sale of a NFT by its creator *[secondary sale]: Every sale after the first sale of a NFT *[NFT]: Non-Fungible Token
 *[NFTs]: Non-Fungible Tokens
 *[SNIP20]: Secret Network Improvement Protocol 20